top of page

 The level of an athlete’s preparedness for their specific sport might influence their risk of a first-time ACL injury, though the exact relationship is not definitively clear.
 Theoretically, certain factors that increase strain on the ACL during sports activities should be considered.
 These include:

-1. Poor Jumping and Landing Techniques: For instance, knees collapsing inward (valgus collapse) when landing from a jump.
-This improper technique increases the stress on the ACL.
+• Poor jumping and landing techniques: For instance, knees collapsing inward (valgus collapse) when landing from a jump.
+This improper technique can increase the stress on the ACL.

-3. Lack of Sport-Specific Training: Insufficient training and exposure to the specific demands of a sport prior to competition can leave the athlete unprepared for certain movements, leading to a higher risk of injury.
+• Lack of sport-specific training: Insufficient training and exposure to the specific demands of a sport before competition can leave the athlete unprepared for certain movements, leading to a higher risk of injury.

 Research has indicated that these factors, among others, may contribute to the likelihood of sustaining an ACL injury.
-Therefore, tailored training and conditioning programs that target the potentially modifiable risk factors (e.g. risk factors 1-3 above) should be considered, particularly in sports with high demands on knee stability and strength.
+Therefore, tailored training and conditioning programs that target potentially modifiable risk factors (e.g. training preparedness, BMI and landing technique) should be considered, particularly in sports with high demands on knee stability and strength.

 Q-angle